aws-samples/amazon-aurora-labs-for-mysql/docs/ML/Comprehend/index.md

 1. Create IAM role required by Aurora to Talk to Comprehend.
 2. Create and attach policy to the role.
 3. Associate the IAM role with the Aurora cluster.
-4. Create cluster parameter group.
-5. Add the Comprehend role to the db cluster parameter group.
+4. Add the Comprehend role to the db cluster parameter group.
-6. Associate the cluster parameter group to the Aurora cluster.
+5. Apply the new parameter to the database cluster.
-7. Connect to the Aurora cluster and execute SQL commands to create and use comprehend function.
+6. Connect to the Aurora cluster and execute SQL commands to create and use comprehend function.

 ## 1. Create IAM role required by Aurora to Talk to Comprehend